the-listeners/best-game-ever/README.md

 # Learning the Lingo
 From the groundbreaking development team who brought you Salmon Cookies and BusMall...
 The Listeners presents - Learning the Lingo

 An interactive city defense game which calls the user into action to save Kahn-Baan City from cataclysmic extraterrestrial objects using different language vocabulary words as missile launch codes.
-To save Kahn-Baan City and it's residents a hero must rise up and correctly translate and input the words to eliminate the looming threat.
+To save Kahn-Baan City and its residents a hero must rise up and correctly translate and input the words to eliminate the looming threat.
 Realise your destiny and become a hero of ages.

 # Our Team
 Joanna Arroyo - CEO/Head of Product